 HDDs and SATA-enabled solid-state disks are the primary kinds of SATA-enabled hard drives (SSD).
 SATA SSDs and HDDs perform similarly in most respects.

 However, they employ vastly different methods for storing data.
 In terms of performance, SATA-enabled HDDs take a bit longer to boot than SSD, although the SATA transfer rates on HDDs are the same.
-A three- to four-year average lifespan is also typical for these devices, often plagued by maintenance problems.
+A three- to four-year average lifespan is also typical for these devices, which are often plagued by maintenance problems.

 Compared to hard disk drives (HDDs), SSDs have a lifetime of roughly ten years at best.
-SSDs are also far quicker than HDDs, both startup time and read/write rates.
+SSDs are also far quicker than HDDs both startup time and read/write rates.

 5 Best SATA Hard Drive Data Recovery Tools

-Even though you don't have a backup, the best data recovery software for hard drives may help you get your contents back.
+Even though you don't have a backup, the best data recovery software for hard drives may help you get your content back.
 It is possible to recover data from a corrupted hard disk using one of the various EaseUS Data Recovery Wizard solutions available.